 In November 2006, the Emerging Issues Task Force reached a consensus on Issue No. 06-05, "Accounting for Purchase of Life Insurance-Determining the Amount That Could Be Realized in Accordance with FASB Technical Bulletin No. 85-04", ("EITF 06-05").
 EITF 06-05 reached a consensus that a policyholder should consider any additional amounts included in the contractual terms of the policy in determining the amount that could be realized under the insurance contract.
 The Task Force agreed that contractual limitations should be considered when determining the realizable amounts.
 Those amounts that are recoverable by the policyholder at the discretion of the insurance company should be excluded from the amount that could be realized.
 The Task Force also agreed that fixed amounts that are recoverable by the policyholder in future periods in excess of one year from the surrender of the policy should be recognized at their present value.
-The Task Force also reached a consensus that a policy holder should determine the amount that could be realizable under the life insurance contract assuming the surrender of an individual-life by individual policy (or certificate by certificate in a group policy).
-The Task Force noted that any amount that is ultimately realized by the policyholder upon the assumed surrender of the final policy (or final certificate in a group policy) shall be included in the amount that could be realized under the insurance contract.
+The Task Force also reached a consensus that a policy holder should determine the amount that could be realizable under the life insurance contract assuming the surrender of an individual-life by individual policy (or certificate by certificate in a group policy) shall be included in the amount that could be realized under the insurance contract.
 This consensus is effective for fiscal years beginning after December 15, 2006.
 The implementation of this pronouncement did not have a material effect on our consolidated financial statements.